 This will only produce results that contain both of these words.
-A simple search for tourism sustainability would produce results that contain either tourism or sustainability opposed to only results that contain both words.
+A simple search for Nike sales would produce results that contain either Nike or sales opposed to only results that contain both words.

-This will produce results for business articles or reports that discuss arenas and do not contain any mention of hockey.
-This could help you weed out unwanted results if you were looking for articles on arenas that don't have hockey teams.
+This will produce results for business articles or reports that discuss nanotechnology and do not contain any mention of pharmaceuticals.
+This could help you weed out unwanted results if you were looking for other applications of nanotechnology.

 Other search limiters (an asterisk, quotations, and parentheses), and how they can help you refine or expand your searches: